-During my 26 year policing career I have served in a variety of roles, both operational and corporate.
-In each application for promotion, I provided examples and “evidence” of how different strategies I had used had led to a reduction in crime.
-At the time, and in my naivety, I did not realise how unlikely my “evidence” was actually linked to meaningful crime reduction.
-Yet, after a chance opportunity to get involved in an evidence based policing (EBP) project more than 6 years ago, I have changed my entire approach to policing, challenging myself to move beyond poor quality evaluations and incorporate more rigour into assessing whether or not our policing strategies actually reduce crime and harm.
+During my 26-year policing career I have served in a variety of roles, both operational and corporate.
+In each application for promotion, I provided examples and “evidence” of how the different strategies I had used had led to a reduction in crime.
+At the time, and in my naïveté, I did not realize how unlikely my “evidence” was actually linked to meaningful crime reduction.
+Yet, after a chance opportunity to get involved in an evidence-based policing (EBP) project more than six years ago, I have changed my entire approach to policing, challenging myself to move beyond poor quality evaluations and incorporate more rigor into assessing whether or not our policing strategies actually reduce crime and harm.

-My first exposure to this was as the Project Manager for the Mobile Police Community Office (MPCO) Project, where as a practitioner, I was involved with researchers from the University of Queensland.
+My first exposure to this was as the project manager for the Mobile Police Community Office (MPCO) Project, where as a practitioner, I was involved with researchers from the University of Queensland (UQ).
 This partnership provided me with critical insight into the design and methodology required by researchers to rigorously evaluate a strategy.
 It further provided me the opportunity to highlight the operational needs specific to our agency.
-This partnership approach proved to be highly successful in commencing EBP projects whilst I was the Evidence Based Policing Visiting Fellow at the University of Queensland in 2016 – 2017.
-The results from this experiment led to the purchase of a second MPCO and both vehicles are regularly used throughout Brisbane.
+This partnership approach proved to be highly successful in commencing EBP projects while I was the Evidence-Based Policing Visiting Fellow at the University of Queensland in 2016-17.
+The results from this experiment led to the purchase of a second MPCO, and both vehicles are regularly used throughout Brisbane.

-To develop the evidence, we need to upskill our people.
-To this end I coordinated for the delivery of 10 EBP workshops, in conjunction with the University of Queensland, that are designed to facilitate the promulgation of EBP across the various Regions and Commands within the Queensland Police Service (QPS).
-As a result of promoting these workshops to the Executive Leadership Team, interest was generated for a further eight workshops to be conducted by June 2018.
-These workshops run for around three hours and can cater for up to thirty people at a time.
-The participants get exposure to EBP, are given an understanding of its importance, shown how and where they can access this evidence (other than just a google search), given examples of where the QPS has undertaken EBP projects and are given the opportunity, as a table group, to identify an issue that is relevant to them and develop an intervention that can be rigorously evaluated and added to the evidence base.
+To develop the evidence, we need to “upskill” our people.
+To this end, I coordinated for the delivery of 10 EBP workshops, in conjunction with the University of Queensland, that are designed to facilitate the promulgation of EBP across the various regions and commands within the Queensland Police Service (QPS).
+As a result of promoting these workshops to the executive leadership team, interest was generated for a further eight workshops to be conducted by June 2018.
+These workshops run for around three hours and can cater up to 30 people at a time.
+The participants get exposure to EBP and are given an understanding of its importance, shown how and where they can access this evidence (other than just a Google search), given examples of where the QPS has undertaken EBP projects, and given the opportunity, as a table group, to identify an issue that is relevant to them and develop an intervention that can be rigorously evaluated and added to the evidence base.
 In short, by exposing participants to these initial concepts, these workshops seek to foster the capacity for in-house evaluations into the future.
 Through these workshops and my role at UQ, I became a broker for advanced EBP within the QPS.

 • applying a new approach to the delivery of detective training;